 And it was awesome!!!

 WHICH BRINGS US TO…

 INDEPENDENCE DAY: RESURGENCE (ID:R from here, because again, laziness).

 Twenty years have passed already?
 I remember watching the first one on vhs with my girlfriend-at-the-time Katie who swooned after Data, being a Trekkie.
 Trekker?
 Trebek?
 I dunno.
 Whatever the nomenclature for Star Trek nerds are (not that I can talk, Jurassic Park is my obsession… so am I Parkster?
 Parker?
 What?)

 TWENTY YEARS LATER…

-But that’s okay because in a cool viral marketing campaign, they explain the film exists in real-time from the original, and that it’s twenty years later!
+It’s okay, because in a cool viral marketing campaign, they explain the film exists in real-time from the original, and that it’s twenty years later for realzies!